 Develop and implement a general marketing campaign specifically designed to retain current children and reach families with FAMIS eligible children.
 Develop outreach activities and materials to reach traditionally "hard-toreach" populations.
 Increase the use of technology to improve customer service for interested families and to facilitate application processing and enrollment.

-$\circ\,$ Number of eligible children enrolled in FAMIS Plus (Children's Medicaid) program
+$\circ\,$ The number of children enrolled in the FAMIS Plus (Children's Medicaid) program

 ''' Measure Class: Other Measure Type: Output Measure Frequency: Quarterly Preferred Trend: Up